 Steller’s Sea Eagles, Haliaeetus pelagicus, are classified as vulnerable on the IUCN list.

-Please explore more photographs like ‘Steller’s Sea Eagle Catch A Fish’, go on over to our other eagles’ in-flight photographs.
+Please explore more photographs like ‘Steller’s Sea Eagle Catch A Fish’, please view our eagles’ in-flight photographs as well.
 Please visit our Japan Wildlife photographs while you’re at it.
 Our wildlife photographs are for sale of photo licenses and photo wall art prints online.